A hands-on, hardware-informed guide. Build a sound foundation, then learn how memory, compilers, and CPUs shape real program behavior.

 Compile time static checks, runtime sanity testing macros, and compiling out debugging overheads.

-Developers who want to demystify C++ and understand how code maps to bare metal hardware registers and memory.
+Developers who want to demystify modern C++ and understand how source code maps to memory, compiled instructions, and real hardware constraints.